JasonThomasData/jupyter-ironsworn/README.md

 	adds one progress, ticks according to the vow rank
 - enemyInflictsHarm(name)
 	does player damage, according to the enemy rank

+### EXAMPLE PLAY

+I have started an adventure and have played it through to completing one vow.

 ### LICENCE